-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management rise changes in physical climate parameters include the risk of increased incidences of a rise in sea level.
-Such increased incidents would affect HCP by exposing us to higher operational expenses resulting from higher operational costs resulting from higher insurance costs (premiums) and uninsured repair costs (insurance deductibles) due to increased claims (e.g., from flooding). operational financial implications include higher insurance premiums from increased claims due to flood damage.
-We spent \$367,000 in flood insurance premiums in 2015.
-A 5% to 10% increase in such expenses due to a rise in sea level could cost us an additional \$18,350 to \$36,700 annually as compared to 2015.
-We believe physical climate parameter risks such as a rise in sea level could increase and could have the potential to generate a substantive change in our expenditures over time if not properly mitigated. using to manage the risks driven by changes in physical climate parameters associated with a rise in sea level include negotiating attaining competitive insurance rates through a bidding process to ensure the lowest rates.
-Additionally, maintaining and building upon our investment grade corporate financial structure aids in decreasing our insurance rates as a result of demonstrating our financial stability. (\$0.00) costs associated with negotiating competitive insurance rates through a bidding process as a method of risk management.
-In 2015, we spent approximately \$2 million in costs related to credit ratings, although such costs are factored into and included as a part of our regular business activity.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management to changes in physical climate parameters over the next few years, because as climate change produces increasingly severe weather, we will already have procedures and equipment in place to mitigate the risks.
+Sea level rise Risks driven by changes in physical climate parameters include the risk of increased incidences of a rise in sea level.
+Such increased incidents would affect HCP by exposing us to higher operational expenses resulting from higher insurance costs (premiums) and uninsured repair costs Increased operational cost >6 years Direct Unlikely Medium The estimated financial implications include higher insurance premiums from increased claims due to flood damage.
+We spent \$287,000 in flood insurance premiums in 2016.
+A 5% to 10% increase in such expenses due to a rise in sea level could cost us an additional \$14,350 to \$28,700 annually as compared to 2015.
+We believe Methods we are using to manage the risks driven by changes in physical climate parameters associated with a rise in sea level include negotiating attaining competitive insurance rates through a bidding process to ensure the lowest rates.
+Additionally, maintaining and building upon our investment grade corporate financial structure aids in decreasing our insurance rates as a result of There are no (\$0.00) costs associated with negotiating competitive insurance rates through a bidding process as a method of risk management.
+In 2016, we spent approximately \$2 million in costs related to credit ratings, although such costs are factored into and included as a part of our regular business activity.